metakgp/metakgp-wiki/CONTRIBUTING.md

 ## Creating issues

-If you face any reproducable problem while launching the docker containers or any feature you think should be there, file an issue in the github repository.
+If you face any reproducable problem while launching the docker containers please create an issue.
+If you feel like there is a feature missing or our documentation is not upto the mark, please make a PR adding or updating the same respectively.

 It is expected that you will follow the below guidelines while creating issues: